mediafinger/rabbitmq_info/PITCHME.md

 A customer changes his personal data on one system and it has to inform other application about it.
 In this case the choice of methods depends heavily on how important it is for the other applications to have the latest data.

 An invoicing tool that sends out emails, might be ok with eventual consistency of the real world address of the customer.

-You could send messages with _publishing confirmation_ and no further guarantees.
+The service informing about the data change could send messages with _publishing confirmation_ and no further guarantees.

 +++
 #### Data changes